-- Cool, Dry, Place: Just like dry food, it is important to keep your canned wet food in a cool dry place.
-Giving your cans their own shelf in the pantry or basement will help keep them as long as possible.
+- Cool, Dry, Place: Just like dry food, keeping your canned wet food in a cool, dry place is essential.
+Giving your cans their shelf in the pantry or basement will help keep them as long as possible.

 - No Dents: Just like with human food, a dent in a can is a compromise in the structure of the can.
-Such a compromise can allow bacteria to get in and lead to things like botulism.
-Do not buy or use cans that have dents in them.
+Such a compromise can allow bacteria to get in and lead to botulism.
+Please do not buy or use cans that have dents in them.
 If you drop a can, causing a dent, move that can to the front of your rotation.

-- Use The Fridge: If you open a can but your dog is not going to eat the whole portion, you can keep the open can in the fridge for up to seven days.
-You should put a can cap on the can or cover with plastic wrap to keep out any contaminants.
+- Use The Fridge: If you open a can, but your dog is not going to eat the whole portion, you can keep the open can in the fridge for up to seven days.
+It would be best to put a can cap on the can or cover it with plastic wrap to prevent any contaminants.

-- Don’t Leave Food Out: Do not leave wet food out for longer than four hours.
-If your dog isn’t eating the portion you are leaving out, dish out less, and put the rest in the fridge.
-You should throw out any food that stays out longer than four hours and make sure to wash your dog’s dish thoroughly after every meal.
+- Don’t Leave Food Out: Do not leave wet food out for four hours.
+If your dog isn’t eating the portion you are leaving, dish out less, and put the rest in the fridge.
+You should throw out any food that lasts longer than four hours and wash your dog’s dish thoroughly after every meal.

-In recent years it has become popular to put dogs on a raw food diet.
-The raw food is kept frozen to hold in the nutrients the diet is looking to supply.
-How long you can store frozen raw food depends on the meat that you are storing.
+In recent years, putting dogs on a raw diet has become popular.
+The raw food is frozen to hold in the nutrients the diet wants to supply.
+How long you store frozen raw food depends on the meat you store.

-According to the FDA, ground beef can be kept for three to four months, steak six to twelve months, pork chops four to six months, pieces of poultry nine months, and a whole bird one year.
+According to the FDA, ground beef can be kept for three to four months, steak for six to twelve months, pork chops for four to six months, pieces of poultry for nine months, and a whole bird for one year.

 - Expiration Date: All dog food bags have an expiration date on them.
 Even though some food can last longer than those dates, it’s a good idea to get rid of dog food when that day has passed.

-- Mold: If you see any signs of mold growth either in the food or on your container, you need to throw the food out.
-Mold can be very toxic to dogs
+- Mold: If you see any signs of mold growth either in the food or your container, you need to throw the food out.
+Mold can be very toxic to dogs.

 - Bugs: You may start to notice weevils, meal moths, or numerous other bugs that enjoy grains and meats.
-Get rid of the food immediately and inspect the areas around your container to make sure the bugs are not elsewhere.
-Although many of the bugs that end up in dog food are not harmful when ingested, not getting rid of them immediately can lead to an infestation of all the food in your house, not just dog food.
+Get rid of the food immediately and inspect the areas around your container to ensure the bugs are not elsewhere.
+Although many of the bugs in dog food are not harmful when ingested, not getting rid of them immediately can lead to an infestation of all the food in your house, not just dog food.

 - Smell: If the dog food begins to smell like paint or chemicals, it has gone rancid and needs to be thrown out.